ammarhakim/summer-school-cmpp/source/index.rst

   modern approach based on the theory of hyperbolic PDEs and Riemann solvers.
 We will also look at the special requirements of solvers that are required to study fusion problems (Lecture 3).

+- Directly discretizing the Vlasov-Maxwell equations as a PDE in 6D.
+This is an emerging area of active research and has applications to study of turbulence in fusion machines and also exploring fundamental plasma physics in phase-space.
+(Lecture 4)

 Through these topics we will look at the general applied mathematics literature for solvers for ordinary differential equations (ODEs) and